Caledonian Railway branches in South Lanarkshire: Extensions to the Lesmahagow line; and passenger traffic

 Further pits required to be served, and on 1 September 1862 a new mineral branch was opened from Ayr Road Junction (near Dalserf) to collieries at Canderside, near Stonehouse.
 There was also a short branch to Blackwood from Southfield Junction, near Tillietudlem, also opened on 1 September 1862, and to Little Gill Colliery from Auchenheath.

 On 1 September 1864 the Canderside line was further extended to ironstone pits at Cot Castle, a short distance south west of Stonehouse.

 These lines had been opened as single track mineral railways; the Caledonian Railway had taken them over and on 11 May 1863 it obtained authorisation to run passenger trains and to double the main line between Motherwell and Southfield Junction.
 The doubling was complete by 1 November 1864, and passenger traffic started between Ferniegair and Brocketsbrae (Lesmahagow), Blackwood and Stonehouse on 1 December 1866.
 At this time the Motherwell station was the old Wishaw and Coltness station, further east, and the link from Motherwell to Hamilton had not yet been built.
 If passenger trains had been run from Ferniegair to Glasgow they could not have made a passenger call at Motherwell, so Ferniegair was a terminus, from which a horse omnibus took passengers to Motherwell or Hamilton.
 For the Blackwood branch, a coach was detached from the main train at Southfield Junction, and for a time was hauled to Blackwood by horses.

 On 1 April 1868 the line was opened to passengers between Ferniegair and Lesmahagow Junction; a Motherwell station was provided on the Lesmahagow line, and passenger trains ran through to Glasgow, Buchanan Street.
 The Motherwell station was close to the site of the Hamilton line platforms at the present-day Motherwell station.
-The passenger train service from Ferniegair to wards Motherwell ceased from 2 October 1876.
+The passenger train service from Ferniegair towards Motherwell ceased from 2 October 1876.

 A passenger service was introduced on the Coalburn branch from 2 November 1891.
 There was a workers' platform at Bankend for colliers at Dalquhand and Bankend collieries.